 As part of your service learning experience, you’ll have opportunities to apply your linguistic expertise across the city of Chicago.
 Work with organizations like the Japanese Cultural Center, the Japanese American Service Committee and the Consulate-General of Japan.

-The Department of Modern Languages is currently only accepting students in the French and Spanish MA programs.
 Applications are accepted on a rolling basis, though we encourage you to submit materials at least two months prior to the quarter in which you wish to enroll.

 You’ll gain insight from faculty with a variety of academic interests.
 Associate Professor Nobuko Chikamatsu’s interests include second language acquisition, Japanese peace education and Japanese-American history in Chicago.

 Alumni of graduate programs in the Department of Modern Languages are employed in a wide range of job sectors, including education and government and hold positions from teaching to translation to interpreting.
 With a network of over 8,900 fellow master’s-level graduates, you’ll have lots of opportunities to grow your professional and academic connections.

 Graduate school is an investment in your future.
 Learn more about the fellowships, scholarships and grants available to you.